DAWN-Foundation/dawn/README.md

 # Copy the IDL of the deployed program to the clipboard
 # where `~/andrena/dawn` points to the project directory
+# only needed if need to import the IDL somewhere
 pbcopy < ~/andrena/dawn/target/idl/plan.json
 ```